Holodiscus dumosus: Description

 Holodiscus dumosus is a deciduous spreading shrub, which grows from .5-6 m in height and 1.5-3 m in width.
 The stems intricately branch from the root crown and spread outward.
 The branches have shreddy bark and the smaller reddish twigs may be slightly spiny.
 The aromatic leaves are up to 2.3 cm long by 1.2 cm wide.
 They are lobed or toothed.

 The inflorescence is a feathery panicle of small, pinkish-white to cream colored flowers, each about 2 millimeters long.
 The bloom period is June through August.
 They are insect-pollinated.

 Small seeds are produced in tiny, dry capsules.
 They are dispersed by the wind.
 The plant reproduces by seed and by sprouting from its root crown.

+The epithet 'dumosus' means bushy or shrubby.